WOKEWeekly/woke/README.md

 ## Development Environment Setup

+This following instructions should help you get your development environment up and running so that you can make changes and test code locally.

+1. For starters, if you don't already have Node.js, download it from here: [https://nodejs.org/en/download/]

+2. Clone this repository into a folder on your computer.
+Preferably, the folder should be empty.

-1. Request the `config.env` file from this repository's administrator and place it in the file as follows:
+3. Request the `config.env` file from #WOKEWeekly's Senior Developer and place it in your folder besides the cloned repository structure so that it looks something like the following:

     ```
     workspace